"Well I'm so sick and tired

 The policy of "no questions asked" is often associated with a "no-strings-attached" relationship.
 When there are no restrictions on a person's sexual (and other) behavior, there is no place for making normative inquiries concerning this behavior.
 The policy of "no questions asked" applies only to the benefits of a "friendship-plus," but not to its friendship component.

 These relationships offer the advantages of caring friendship and sexual enjoyment without the emotional turmoil and commitment associated with romantic love.
-The disadvantages are that they lack some of the advantages of romantic love--in particular, the continuous and deep bond to the other.
+The disadvantages are that they lack some of the advantages of romantic love—in particular, the continuous and deep bond to the other.
 The partner in a friendship with benefits is often not the first priority of the agent.
-In the long run, this person is second best--second to the person with whom the agent wishes to have with a profound, committed, and intimate relationship.
-Some measures of preference, exclusivity and uniqueness regarding the first priority are typically required.
+In the long run, this person is second best—second to the person with whom the agent wishes to have a profound, committed, and intimate relationship.
+Some measures of preference, exclusivity, and uniqueness regarding the first priority are typically required.

-To avoid commitment, the following advices are often given to friends with benefits: Do not have expectations, have a time frame for the relationship (e.g., not more than three months), limit your time together to no more than two hours a day, talk on the phone only once or twice a week, keep friends out of it, don't do pillow talk, no sleeping over, and do not romance the partner.
+To avoid commitment, the following advice is often given to friends with benefits: Do not have expectations, have a timeframe for the relationship (e.g., not more than three months), limit your time together to no more than two hours a day, talk on the phone only once or twice a week, keep friends out of it, don't do pillow talk, no sleeping over, and do not romance the partner.
 These artificial rules might impede the relationship from developing into a committed one, but they cannot stop it from doing so.

 When only one partner falls in love with the other, a major difficulty arises.
 In such a case, this person might cross the boundaries of friendship with benefits and begin to behave like a lover.
 The lack of reciprocity can then be painful and destructive.